 Using Data to Drive Aesthetics in Your Strategic Web Design

 Although many companies may only share website analytics with their principal team members or management, it is critical to share this information with the web designer as well.
 Before beginning a redesign, good designers will want to know how visitors use the site and which items are the most popular.
-In this way you will ensure that you will have a data-driven, strategic web design that functions well.
+In this way, you will ensure that you'll have a data-driven, strategic web design that functions well.

 By educating yourself on your most visited pages, either you or your designer may be able to eliminate those that aren’t useful or change the layout to display relevant information better.

 Data can also aid in defending a proposed site design, based on more than just emotion or aesthetic appeal.
 For instance, if your contact page receives the most visits, it may help to include a way to navigate to it on every page of the site.
 Using advanced data, such as A/B testing, can even help you determine which pages, colors, or content visitors engage with the most.